 At this point you should’ve made it through our CBD introductory guide (if not, that’s a great starting point) and be well on your way to becoming a bona fide CBD expert.
 The next step?
 Learning about CBD carrier oils.

 During your CBD journey, whether just by doing some amateur detective work when reading , or just by taking CBD products yourself, you've realised that what you get isn't just pure CBD in most cases.

 Some CBD oils or CBD sprays contain added flavours to make them more palatable.
-Other times, you get additional terpenes and flavonoids to replicate the natural hemp plant make-up.
 But these additives don't even explain the one staring us in the face — CBD oil.

-You might assume that the liquid you're taking is an oil derived from the hemp plant.
 However, most CBD oils consist of an additional carrier oil that makes it easier for you to consume your daily dose of CBD.
-Time to dive in and learn more about this essential CBD ingredient!
+Time to dive in and learn more about this essential CBD oil ingredient!

 What is a carrier oil?